rombie/contrail-controller/specs/bgp_mvpn.md

 updated with appropriate input tunnel information (Provided by MVpn module, which is the IP address present in the prefix of this originated leaf-ad route)

 If PMSI information cannot be retrieved, (e.g. the global level-1 ermvpn tree is not computed yet), then type-4 path is not replicated into other tables.

-On the other hand, when ever global tree is computed or updated, project/tenant specific MvpnManager ermvpn listener gets called.
+On the other hand, when ever global tree is computed or updated, project/tenant specific MVpnManager ermvpn listener gets called.
 In this callback

 o Walk the list of all type-4 paths already originated for this S-G (This is stored inside the Project/C-S specific DB-State), and notify each such route.